martindabuilder/max_verstappen/verstappen/ProgressJournal.md

 Removed a few unneeded for the moment folders, images etc.

 Day 16: Added a function where the scroll bar is revealed when you scroll, but once you stop it hides away.
+Added a slight disappearing effect when hovering over with the mouse to the outline of the main intro text.